thiblahute/meson-website/FAQ.md

 ## Why is there not a Make backend? ##

 Because Make is slow.
 It should be noted that this is not an implementation issue, Make simply can not be made fast.
 For further info we recommend you read [this post](http://neugierig.org/software/chromium/notes/2011/02/ninja.html) by Evan Martin, the author of Ninja.
-Makefiles also have a syntax that is very unpleasant to write.
+Makefiles also have a syntax that is very unpleasant to write which makes them a big maintenance burden.

 The only reason why one would use Make instead of Ninja is working on a platform that does not have a Ninja port.
 Even in this case it is an order of magnitude less work to port Ninja than it is to write a Make backend for Meson.